-Well, hello again, Mr.Shuffle!
-This is a series of episodes in which we focus not on one topic, but a wide variety of unrelated topics.
+Noch einmal!
+The “German Shuffle” is a series of episodes in which we don’t focus on only one topic, but instead several unrelated topics.
 It’s a good ol’ fashioned variety show!
-This week’s episode will cover: getting your bicycle stolen, the German Impfpass, weird clauses in apartment contracts, buying a home in Germany, and much more!
+This week’s episode will cover: baking ingredients changing from country to country, unmarried German women needing to clean doorknobs, materialism in Germany vs. the USA, and so many more!